-- Federal student aid for the next term of attendance will not be awarded or disbursed until the student has met all terms and conditions as specified within the SAP Policy Training course, or is found to have met all SAP policy requirements.
+- Federal student aid for the next term of attendance will not be awarded or disbursed until the student has met all terms and conditions as specified within the SAP Memorandum of Understanding, or is found to have met all SAP policy requirements.

 If an appeal is denied, the student is not eligible for federal student aid and will remain ineligible until they are again in compliance with SAP standards.
 These students may continue to attend college at their own expense.